TJQKAs/notes/principle_DIP.md

-#### There I describe shortly the The Dependency Inversion Principle - the one of the S.O.L.I.D principles.
+#### The Dependency Inversion Principle - the one of the S.O.L.I.D principles.

 The Dependency Inversion Principle has two parts: